24 Hour Emergency Line: (01295) 670501

 Equine MOT Services

-Our equine vet clinic also offers a range of full equine MOTs.
-This is a detailed examination to ensure your horse is in optimum health, and we offer various packages based on your horse’s age and workload.
+Our independent equine vet practice offers a range of full equine MOTs.
+This is a detailed veterinary examination to ensure your horse or pony is in optimum health, and we offer various packages based on your horse’s age and workload.

 Performance / Competition Horse MOT